sabbir20201/public-repo-11/README.md

 # React + Vite

+* in this project you firstly you have to register
+* you can add your jobs
+* you can update your job if you need
+* you can delete your posted job if you want
+* without login you can not see your posted job

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: